 Tours of the Dunkirk Lighthouse and the Veterans Park Museum include a climb to the top of the spiral stairs to the upper observation level, a walk through the restored 1800 lighthouse keepers home, the museum which features many nautical and US Veteran displays, and a tour of the grounds!
 General tickets for adults are $10 and $3 for children under 10.
 Family rates including tours for two adults and up to three children are only $25.

-Celebrate the comedic arts in the streets of Jamestown during the Lucy Comedy Fest Block Parties
+37. Celebrate the comedic arts in the streets of Jamestown during the Lucy Comedy Fest Block Party

 Every August the Lucille Ball Comedy Festival draws big name comedians to perform in Jamestown, NY, Lucy’s hometown.
-Even if you don’t have tickets to see this year’s headliners including Kevin James and Jim Gaffigan, you can still get in on the excitement during the free block parties!
+Even if you don’t have tickets to see this year’s headliners including Amy Schumer, Lily Tomlin, Dan Akyroyd and original Saturday Night Live cast members, you can still get in on the excitement during the free block party!
 A section of the street is shut down to motor vehicles and taken over by pedestrians dancing to live music and partaking in revelry.

 Experience the family fun atmosphere with the Jamestown Jammers!
 General admission tickets are only $5.